Broken Authentication

 These exercises focus on getting one account (Use the Register option) which can then be escalated to a user with higher privileges.
 The user admin is present in this system and will be the target to explore.

+Notice that there is an IV argument that is passed to the client.
 When exploring this vulnerability through CBC bit flip consider the operation of the CBC mode in block ciphers.
 You can notice that the IV is simply XORed to the cryptogram after decryption.
 Because the IV is public, it allows an attacker to predictively modify the final text.
 In this case, the permissions are decrypted using the IV in the argument.
-Do small variations and see what happens.

 We created a goat application that has a vulnerable autentication check and attackers can bypass the controls in use.